truflation/tsn-sdk/docs/stream-lifecycle.md

 # Stream Lifecycle

-Understanding streams' lifecycle and associated transactions is crucial for effective interaction with the Truflation Stream Network (TSN).
+Understanding streams' lifecycle and associated transactions is crucial for effective interaction with the Truf Network (TN).
 This document outlines the key stages in a stream's lifecycle and provides best practices for managing transaction dependencies.

 ## Transaction Lifecycle

-TSN operations rely on blockchain transactions.
+TN operations rely on blockchain transactions.
 Each transaction must be included in a block and mined to be considered valid and stored, which introduces a delay between initiating an action and its completion.

 ### Key Points:

-1. **Block Time**: In the current TSN implementation, blocks are mined approximately every 6 seconds.
+1. **Block Time**: In the current TN implementation, blocks are mined approximately every 6 seconds.
 2. **Transaction Confirmation**: Always wait for transaction confirmation before performing dependent actions.
 3. **Nonce Management**: Transactions from a single wallet must be processed in order.
 To prevent nonce errors, avoid parallelizing operations from a single wallet.